racheldelong/ESO-Crafting-Material-Prices/readme.md

 ## __Updates__

--Removed the original csv file with a Google Sheets link -Continuing to improve things where I can while taking Data Analysis 2 (without changing the time period of the original plots or interpretations)
+- Removed the original csv file with a Google Sheets link
+- Continuing to improve things where I can while taking Data Analysis 2 (without changing the time period of the original plots or interpretations)
--Added price & quantity charts at the bottom for current prices
+- Added price & quantity charts at the bottom for current prices

 ![](https://i.imgur.com/Un3PPMr.jpg)